Viseryn/foodplanner/README.md

 some issue, e.g. `bugfix/issue-28/sweetalert-cancel-buttons-disappeared`.

-When all issues for a future release version are closed, a new release branch will be created, e.g. `release/v1.5`, that will be merged into `main`.
+When all issues for a future release version are closed, a new release branch will be created, e.g. `release/v1.5`, that will be merged into `master`.
 Hotfixes may be merged into a corresponding release branch.

 ## Planned features